 In China, the government sets annual "Dual-Control" targets to limit the increase in electricity consumption in each province both in absolute terms and relative to GDP in order to conserve energy and reduce carbon emission.
 China's central and local governments began implementing "Dual-Control" targets during the thirteenth Five-Year Plan, from 2016-2020.
 In September 2021, the NDRC issued the "Program for Improving the Dual-Control of Energy Consumption Intensity and Total Volume", or the Program, which seeks to improve the original policy through promoting the achievement of the carbon peak and carbon neutrality.
 According to the Program, connection should be made between the issuance of energy conservation review opinion and the "Dual-Control" targets, and the energy consumption review of newly established heavy power-consuming projects shall be strictly controlled and coordinated with local "Dual-Control" targets.
-Local authorities in the Tier 1 markets have imposed various stringent requirements as to the energy conservation review of data center projects.
+Local authorities in the Tier 1 markets have also imposed various stringent requirements as to the energy conservation review in connection with the "Dual-Control" targets.
 For more details, see "Item 4.

-Information on the Company-B. Business Overview-Regulatory Matters-Regulations Related to Filing and Energy Conservation of Fixed-Asset Investment."
+Information on the Company-B. Business Overview-Regulatory Matters-People's Republic of China Regulations-Regulations Related to Filing and Energy Conservation of Fixed-Asset Investment."
+These stringent regulatory requirements imposed by local authorities in the Tier 1 markets may also limit our ability to obtain the regulatory approvals for the development and operation of data centers, which are essential for us to obtain power supply and expand our business.
 If demand for power in a particular area exceeds the government consumption targets, we may not be able to access the increased power supply which we need to grow our business.
 Furthermore, local governments may take actions, such as suspending power supply, to reduce consumption to targeted levels.
 This may force us to rely on backup generators at higher cost, which may harm our financial condition and results of operations.